ppy/osu-wiki/wiki/Tournaments/TWC/2024/en.md

 ### Qualifier instructions

 1. In the Qualifier stage, all teams will play a specific pool designed by the mappool selectors.
-2. The mappool will contain 5 brackets: [NoMod](/wiki/Gameplay/Game_modifier#nomod), [Hidden](/wiki/Gameplay/Game_modifier/Hidden), [Hard Rock](/wiki/Gameplay/Game_modifier/Hard_Rock), [Double Time](/wiki/Gameplay/Game_modifier/Double_Time), and [FreeMod](/wiki/Gameplay/Game_modifier#freemod).
+2. The mappool will contain 5 brackets: [No Mod](/wiki/Gameplay/Game_modifier#nomod), [Hidden](/wiki/Gameplay/Game_modifier/Hidden), [Hard Rock](/wiki/Gameplay/Game_modifier/Hard_Rock), [Double Time](/wiki/Gameplay/Game_modifier/Double_Time), and [Free Mod](/wiki/Gameplay/Game_modifier#freemod).
 There will be no tiebreakers for this stage.
 3. The Qualifier pool will consist of 7 maps.
-There will be 3 maps under the No Mod bracket and 1 map for the Hidden, Hard Rock, Double Time, FreeMod brackets.
+There will be 3 maps under the No Mod bracket and 1 map for the Hidden, Hard Rock, Double Time, and Free Mod brackets.
 4. Teams will be asked to play the mappool twice at a designated time.
 The team's best playthrough will be used for seeding.
 5. The mappool is to be played according to the order listed on this page.
    - Teams may skip playing any beatmap on their second run.